Those of us who treat young women know that some women need to eat carbs or what I call gentle carbs.

 Gentle carbs are starchy foods that are not inflammatory.
-They include rice and potato and are glucose (not fructose) so they don’t contribute to metabolic disease the way high fructose drinks do.
-When combined with with protein and fat and vegetables, and eaten as part of a low-GI meal, gentle carbs do not lead to insulin resistance.
+They include rice and potato and are glucose (not fructose), so they don’t contribute to metabolic disease the way high fructose drinks do.
+When combined with protein and fat and vegetables and eaten as part of a low-GI meal, gentle carbs do not lead to insulin resistance.

-In contrast, un-gentle carbs such as gluten grains and high dose fructose (sugar) cause metabolic disease and inflammation.
+In contrast, un-gentle carbs such as gluten grains and high-dose fructose (sugar) can contribute to metabolic dysfunction and inflammation.

 Starch calms the nervous system

-I don’t think everyone should eat high carb.
+I’m not saying everyone should eat high-carb.
 Far from it.
 I’ve spent decades asking patients to stop eating sugar and flour.

 But I do encourage many of my young women patients to eat starch to maintain a healthy stress response and not lose their periods.